Trading options with CFDs

 The breakeven point and the maximum profit are calculated by subtracting the premium from the strike price.
 For our example, this is 6150 - 50 = 6100.
 In other words, the premium needs to be 'recovered' before the position starts making a profit, just as it does when you buy a call.

 Unlike buying a call, however, the maximum profit is not unlimited.
 This is because the underlying asset cannot fall below zero.
 At this level, the asset could, theoretically, be bought for nothing and then sold at 6100.
-The maximum profit would be 6100 points less the 50 points of premium it cost to buy the put.
+Taking into account the 50 points of premium it cost to buy the put, the maximum profit would be 6100 points.

 You might decide to close early